-I am pleased to present the Code of Professional Conduct and Ethics for Dietitians devised by the Dietitians Registration Board at CORU.
-The code specifies the standards of ethics, conduct and performance expected of registered dietitians.
+I am pleased to present the Code of Professional Conduct and Ethics for Podiatrists devised by the Podiatrists Registration Board at CORU.
+The code specifies the standards of conduct, performance and ethics expected of registered podiatrists.

-The Dietitians Registration Board was appointed on 14 February 2013 by the Minister for Health, James Reilly.
+CORU is the Regulator for Health and Social Care Professionals in Ireland.
+It comprises of the Council and Boards for each of the regulated professions.
 The purpose of CORU is to protect the public by promoting high standards of professional conduct, professional education, training and competence among registrants.
+The Podiatrists Registration Board was appointed on the 13 July 2018 by the Minister for Health, Simon Harris.

 In 2010, the Health and Social Care Professionals Council at CORU developed a framework code detailing common standards across its constituent boards.
 The framework was reviewed and updated in 2013.
 The framework was further reviewed and updated in 2018.
-Many of the standards of ethics, conduct and performance expected of dietitians are common to the health and social care professions regulated by CORU.
-The Dietitians Registration Board, made up of both lay members and representatives of the profession, have carefully adapted the framework with additional assistance from experts external to the Board, public consultation and international best practice.

-This Code outlines the standards of ethical behaviour and conduct that the public expects from dietitians.
+Many of the standards of performance, conduct and ethics, expected of podiatrists are common to the health and social care professions to be regulated by CORU.
+The Podiatrists Registration Board, made up of both lay members and representatives of the profession, have carefully considered the framework bearing in mind international best practice and public consultation.
+This Code outlines the standards of ethical behaviour and conduct that the public expects from podiatrists.
 Each year registrants will be asked to pledge that they comply with the Code of Professional Conduct and Ethics.
 It is essential that all registrants read, understand and meet the standards set out in this Code as failure to do so could result in a complaint of professional misconduct being made about the registrant.

-As the goal of the Dietitians Registration Board is to protect the public by fostering high standards of professional conduct, education, training and competence among registrants, adopting this Code is a major milestone in this process.
-As the profession develops, the Dietitians Registration Board is committed to continually reviewing these standards, in doing so, ensuring that they remain both relevant and comprehensive.
-We expect that all dietitians will comply with these standards and that the consistent application of these standards will benefit individuals.
-We look forward to working with dietitians, their employers and service users in realising such benefits through developments in the statutory registration process.
+As the goal of the Podiatrists Registration Board is to protect the public by fostering high standards of professional conduct, education, training and competence among registrants, adopting this Code is a major milestone in this process.
+As the profession develops, the Podiatrists Registration Board is committed to continually reviewing these standards, to ensure that they remain both relevant and comprehensive.
+We expect that all podiatrists will comply with these standards and that the consistent application of these standards will benefit individuals.
+We look forward to working with podiatrists, their employers and service users in realising such benefits through developments in the statutory registration process.